nikitavoloboev/data/programming-languages/javascript/javascript.md

 - [Shifty](https://github.com/jeremyckahn/shifty) - Tweening engine for JavaScript.
 It is a lightweight library meant to be encapsulated by higher level tools.
 - [jspm](https://github.com/jspm/jspm-cli) - Package management CLI.
 - [JS Bits](https://github.com/vasanthk/js-bits) - JavaScript concepts explained with code.
+- [Binary-parser](https://github.com/keichi/binary-parser) - Parser builder for JavaScript that enables you to write efficient binary parsers in a simple and declarative manner.